SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 of the Geiger avalanche (and associated uncertainties).
 - for calorimeter hits: compute the total energy deposit in the scintillator block and the reference time when the particles first interacted with the block (and associated uncertainties).
-A new `CD` bank is added in the event record, besides the original `SD̀ bank.
+A new `CD` bank is added in the event record, besides the original `SD` bank.

 Let's now play with these tools !
 First we prepare a set of 10 simulated events (using the default simulation setup),